-Here we share the five beaches in Italy my family and I love most.
-A few could easily qualify as the best beach in Italy and two of them rate among the most beautiful beaches in Europe.
+Here we share the five beaches in Italy that my family and I love most.
+A few could easily qualify as the best beaches in Italy, and two of them rate among the most beautiful beaches in Europe.

 The hardest part?
 Choosing one!

-Stunning beaches Italy has in abundance, every type you can imagine, black sand, white sand even pink sand for those who'd love something more feminine (click here for the pink one).
+Stunning beaches Italy has in abundance, every type of sand you can imagine, black sand, white sand even pink sand, for those who'd love something more feminine (click here for the pink one).
 Want turquoise waters or prefer emerald green?
-Don't worry Italy has seas of every beautiful hue.
+Don't worry, Italy has seas of every beautiful hue.